Gran Turismo 7 July 2024 Update (Update 1.49): Everything We Know So Far

 Gran Turismo 7 is a quality game and it's still receiving regular updates thanks to the tireless work of developers Polyphony.

 After previously expecting the next monthly update to come in June 2024, we now know the update has been delayed to July.
-Here's everything we know so far and what we can expect from Gran Turismo 7's July 2024 update 1.49.
+Here's everything we know about Gran Turismo 7's July 2024 update (update 1.49).

-Latest news - Update 1.49 delayed to July
+Latest news - Update 1.49 adds six new cars and new track

 Gran Turismo 7 July 2024 Update (Update 1.49) release date